 A separate purchase

 The new Siri Remote is an appealing upgrade from the much-maligned first-generation remote.
-Moreover, it serves as a great upgrade that makes sense for those who disliked the previous model.
+Moreover, it serves as a significant upgrade that makes sense for those who disliked the previous model.

 The main grievance is the price — at $59, it is not cheap.
-There are better alternative remotes for similar prices, if not cheaper, if basic functionality is all the user desires.
+There are better alternative remotes for similar prices, if not more affordable if basic functionality is all the user desires.

 For those who primarily use the Apple TV, the new Siri Remote is an improvement.
 The remote addresses most complaints about the previous Siri Remote without sacrificing most features.

 Apple sells the Siri Remote for $59 on its website.
-Customers buying an Apple TV will get the new remote regardless of the model they purchase.
+Customers buying an Apple TV will get the new remote regardless of their purchase model.
 The Apple TV 4K costs $179, and the Apple TV HD sells for $149.

 Apple TV 4K Prices